 Randomizing Points or Handles separately gives an unusual effect that can simulate texturing, depending on the number of Points involved.

 This is a standard scaling function, operating in conjunction with the Scale (S) Tool.
 You can specify scaling in each axis independently, or force all 3 to be equal by checking Uniform Scale.
 Checking Live Data causes the interactive scaling factor to be recorded.
+Numeric applies the scaling factors to the

+selection, relative to the Cursor location.
+Half and Double are shortcuts for halving and doubling scale.
 Center and Centroid set the Cursor.
 This is a shortcut for snapping the Cursor manually.
-If Alternate Interface is checked in the Interface Section, clicking with the Scale (S) Tool performs an automatic snap to selection centroid before scaling.
+If Alternate Interface is checked in the Interface Section, clicking with the Scale (S) Tool performs an automatic snap to selection centroid before scaling. |

 This is used to create primitive shapes.
 It is associated with the Shapes (O) tool, which is used to draw interactively; shapes can also be produced numerically.